mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 Request Format
 ``````````````

 .. _knowledge-base-service-dynamically-define-data-identifier-01:

 defineByIdentifier (0x01)
 '''''''''''''''''''''''''
-This sub-function allows the client to define a new DID using data taken from existing DIDs.
+This sub-function allows the client to define a new DID by concatenating data slices taken from existing DIDs.

+The request may contain one or more *Data from DID* segments, each consisting of
+(*sourceDataIdentifier*, *positionInSourceDataRecord*, *memorySize*).
+Each segment selects a portion of an existing DID’s data record:

-- *sourceDataIdentifier* selects the DID whose data is used.
+- *sourceDataIdentifier* identifies the DID whose data is referenced
-- *positionInSourceDataRecord* specifies the start position within that DID’s data record (index of the first byte = 1).
+- *positionInSourceDataRecord* specifies the starting byte position within that DID’s data record
+  (index of the first byte = 1)
-- *memorySize* defines the number of bytes to include.
+- *memorySize* defines the number of bytes to extract from that position

-Multiple triplets (*sourceDataIdentifier*, *positionInSourceDataRecord*, *memorySize*) may be provided,
-each referencing a different DID segment.
 +------------------------------------------------+------------+---------------+---------------------------------+----------+
 | Name                                           | Bit Length | Value         | Description                     | Present  |
 +================================================+============+===============+=================================+==========+